1974 aluminum cent: History

 After the setback, the US Mint recalled the coins, but about 12 to 14 aluminum cents were never returned to the mint.
 No oversight, record keeping, or statement that the coins had to be returned was made by the US Mint as examples were handed out.
 When the Federal Bureau of Investigation and other government law enforcement agencies were called in to investigate, however, some congressmen either feigned ignorance or completely denied getting examples.
 The coins, which are considered government property, have been subject to seizure by the Secret Service, although the legality of the cent is questioned by numismatists.
 One aluminum cent was donated to the Smithsonian Institution for the National Numismatic Collection.
 Since no examples have been put up for public or known private sale, it has been difficult to estimate their value.

 While there are no Mint records of the 1974-D aluminum cent being struck at the Denver Mint, in an interview with Coin World, Benito Martinez, a die setter at the Denver Mint in 1974, stated he struck fewer than 12 of the experimental 1974-D Lincoln cents under the supervision of Harry Bobay, a Denver Mint production foreman.
 The strikes were made using regular production dies on aluminum blanks supplied from the Philadelphia Mint.

-The coin is considered by a few numismatists not as a pattern coin, but rather a rejected or cancelled regular issue, despite being listed in pattern books.
+The coin is considered by a few numismatists not as a pattern coin, but rather a rejected or canceled regular issue, despite being listed in pattern books.